Finding the Optimal Dynamic Treatment Regime Using Smooth Fisher Consistent Surrogate Loss: Connection to related literature

-We speculate that improving the Q-learning regret bound may not be easy without imposing stricter assumptions on the Q-function.
-The reason is that we anticipate the term $2/(2+p/\beta)$ probably can not be improved.
+We speculate that improving the Q-learning regret bound may not be easy under our current set of assumptions.
+The reason is that we anticipate the term $2/(2+p/\mybeta)$ in the upper bound probably can not be improved.
 This term stems from the lower bound on $L_2(\PP)$ error rates of nonparametric methods; see Supplement~\ref{sec: on the table} for more details.
-Therefore, we speculate that, at least under our setting, there may be a gap between the regret of NP Q-learning type methods and direct search methods such as ours or BOWL.
-To rigorously prove this claim, one has to calculate the lower bound on the regret of two stage NP Q-learning, which is beyond the limits of the current paper.
-Nevertheless, our comparisons at least does not refute the claim that direct search methods are more efficient in principle, and partially explains \cite{laber2019}'s comments on direct search methods being more efficient implementation-wise in settings with smaller stages.
+Therefore, we speculate that under our Tsybakov small noise assumption and our smoothness assumption, there may be a gap between the regret of NP Q-learning type methods and direct search methods such as ours or BOWL.
+To rigorously prove this claim, one needs to calculate the lower bound on the regret of two stage NP Q-learning, which is beyond the limits of the current paper.
+It must be kept in mind that, even if DTRESLO exhibits a sharper rate of regret decay than Q-learning under Tsybakov's small noise assumption, it does not inherently imply that DTRESLO is always theoretically superior to Q-learning.
+In the context of binary classification, \cite{audibert2007} noted that the theoretical comparison between model-based and model-free methods heavily relies on the assumptions imposed on the data distribution.
+We anticipate that a similar notion applies when comparing regression-based methods and direct search methods in DTR.
+Stronger assumptions on the data distribution, such as the strong density assumption in \cite{audibert2004}, can facilitate easier nonparametric estimation, leading to a faster rate of regret decay for nonparametric model-based methods under the small noise assumption \citep{luedtke2016, qian2011}. { Furthermore, it is important to note that all our comparisons are based on the assumption that the propensity scores are known.
+When they are unknown, the regret decay rate of DTRESLO and BOWL will be slower, even under Tsybakov's small noise assumption.
+Therefore the comparison between direct search methods and Q-learning will differ under these circumstances.}

-However, it must be kept in mind that the extra efficiency may come at the cost of computational hardness as discussed in Section~\ref{sec: concave}.
-Of course BOWL, being a convex method, does not face theoretical computational barriers, but it excludes data points in the initial stages and does not scale well to large size of data.
-There is also a possibility that if we opt for more interpretable classifiers, the theoretical efficiency will decline as in the case of ST-RL and the classification list based method of \cite{zhang2018interpretable}.
+There is also a possibility that if we opt for more interpretable classifiers, the theoretical efficiency will decline as in the case of ST-RL and the classification list-based method of \cite{zhang2018interpretable}.
 Hence, there is a possibility of a trade-off among theoretical efficiency, computational hardness, and interpretability, at least in principle.
-Future research in this direction may be able to shed more light onto this trade-off.
+Future research in this direction may be able to shed more light on this trade-off.